need4swede/wiki-go/data/documents/settings/backup/document.md

 [Settings Profiles](/personalization/profile-presets) lives inside Backup and Restore.
 Its definitions and one optional automatic assignment per device type use the same Settings Sync connection.
-Definitions and the local choice remain stored if Pro access ends, but no named profile applies until Pro returns.
+Definitions and the local choice remain stored if Pro access ends, but personal selection and ordinary automatic use remain dormant until Pro returns.
 Device Overrides remain Free.
+An explicit Required assignment is managed policy and remains effective for a matching Free or Pro recipient.

 Administrator-managed policy is stored separately from your cloud backup.
-A directly enforced setting or required Settings Profile still applies when **Sync across devices** is off, and deleting the personal backup does not silently remove that policy.
+A directly locked setting or required Settings Profile still applies when **Sync across devices** is off, and deleting the personal backup does not silently remove that policy.
 The administrator must choose **Allow User Changes** or remove the profile requirement.
+Every member included in a Required profile is read-only; the user's personal values and Device Overrides remain stored underneath.

 Server Profiles are also stored separately.
-Their definitions and global iPhone, iPad, Apple TV, and Mac assignments refresh even when ordinary Settings Sync is off.
+Globally assigned profiles and profiles explicitly added to this user refresh even when ordinary Settings Sync is off.
 They do not become editable personal profiles in the backup.